Bohr model of Neon atom - How to draw Neon(Ne) Bohr-Rutherford diagram?

 “Electron configuration is the distribution of electrons of an atom or molecule in atomic or molecule orbitals”

 Neon has an atomic number of 10 and it contains a total number of 10 electrons.
 From the Bohr model of Neon, we know, that 2 electrons are in the K-shell and 8 electrons are in the L-shell.

 So, based on the shell, the electronic configuration of the Neon atom is [2, 8].

-Or the electronic configuration of Neon is 1s22s22p6 since it contains a total of 10 electrons, the first two-electron will go in 1s orbital, the next two in 2s orbital, and the remaining six electrons will go in 2p orbital.
+Or the electronic configuration of Neon is 1s22s22p6 since it contains a total of 10 electrons, the first two-electron will go in the 1s orbital, the next two in the 2s orbital, and the remaining six electrons will go in the 2p orbital.

 S orbital can hold maximum of 2 electrons and P orbital can hold maximum of 6 electrons.